-Our Insurance Specialists will submit your pre-surgical work-up to your insurance company for prior authorization.
+Our Surgical Program Coordinators will submit your pre-surgical work-up to your insurance company for prior authorization.
 Upon insurance approval, you will be contacted to select your surgery date.
-We offer weight loss procedures at both Legacy Good Samaritan Hospital and Wilshire Surgery Center.
+We offer weight loss procedures at Wilshire Surgery Center.

 While scheduling your surgery, you will also schedule two additional visits.
 These two visits will occur directly before and after your surgery.
 Your pre-surgical appointment will provide you with information, prescriptions and recommendations to help better prepare you for your upcoming procedure.
 Your post-op appointment with Dr. Emma Patterson will be your first progress check-up and will take place approximately 3-4 weeks after surgery.